Bounding the number of graph refinements for Brill-Noether existence: Further discussion

-We thus get the following global picture: The closure of the locus of smooth curves admitting a $g_5^1$ in $\overline {\mathcal M}_9$ intersects the boundary stratum $\mathcal M_G$ parametrizing curves with dual graph $G$.
-The closure of $\mathcal W_5^1$ in the universal compactified Jacobian, however, does not contain any points parametrizing a line bundle over $\mathcal M_G$.
+In summary, we obtain a line bundle in $\mathrm{Pic}^5( X_0^{(2)})$, that is the limit of a $g_5^1$ on a smooth curve, and whose multi-degree is the given $\mathfrak g_5^1$ on $G^{(2)}$.
+Since the stabilization of the underlying graph of $\Gamma$ depicted in Figure~\ref{fig2} is $G$, it follows, in particular, that the closure of the locus of smooth curves of genus $9$ admitting a $g_5^1$ in $\overline {\mathcal M}_9$ intersects the boundary stratum $\mathcal M_G$ parametrizing curves with dual graph $G$.